YouTube Just Cut Off Ads On All Of Logan Paul's Videos

 Paul, who has more than 16 million subscribers on the Google-owned platform, went on a self-imposed hiatus for 22 days after international outcry over his suicide victim video, but that didn’t stop Google from terminating business deals with him.

-In January, the company removed his channels from “Google Preferred”, a program that allows companies to sell ads on the top 5% of YouTube’s most popular content creators.
+In January, the company removed his channels from “Google Preferred,” a program that allows companies to sell ads on the channels of the top 5% of YouTube’s most popular content creators.
 YouTube also said that it would not feature Paul in the fourth season of Foursome, a romantic comedy web series produced exclusively for YouTube Red, and put his new originals on hold.

 Pranav Dixit is a tech reporter for BuzzFeed News and is based in Delhi.